More Cloth Doll Makers

 B. Altman & Co dolls 1920s-1930s USA, New York city department store sold cloth dolls labeled; Made in (Name of Country) for B. Altman & Company.
 Some of these cloth dolls resembled Alma dolls, they also imported unmarked Norah Welling dolls from England.

-American Needlecraft, Inc. 1930s NYC USA, made well known radio and television cloth character dolls by exclusive license of Famous Artist Syndicate; Orphan Annie, her dog Sandy, Smitty and Herby, probably labeled Famous Artist Syndicate, American Needlecraft.
+American Needlecraft, Inc. 1930s NYC USA, made well known radio and television cloth character dolls by exclusive license of Famous Artist Syndicate; Orphan Annie, her dog Sandy, Smitty and Herby, probably marked or labeled Famous Artist Syndicate, American Needlecraft.

 Anita Novelty Co 1929+ USA, in 1929 joined the European Doll Manufacturing Company, made French head Flapper boudoir dolls, pillow dolls and novelties.